-Catholic Agency For Overseas Development (CAFOD) ‘s 2020 lent resources focus on defending the people of the amazon and their incredible home, linking this to the climate crisis and to the Christian celebration Lent.
-These resources contain: a 2 min introduction video assembly power point assembly script Other campaign specific resources are available through the […]
+Catholic Agency For Overseas Development (CAFOD) ‘s 2020 lent resources focus on defending the people of the Amazon and their incredible home, linking this to the climate crisis and to the Christian celebration Lent.
+These resources contain: Teachers guide 2 x short introductory videos assembly power point assembly script Other campaign specific resources including an […]

 Australia’s 2019/2020 fire season has seen abnormally high temperatures and vast wildfires affecting large areas of the country.
 These resources by the Royal Geographical Society provide the following: An overview What is wildfire?
 What are the causes?
 What has been the impact?
 What have been the responses?
 Lesson ideas for the classroom for Key Stage […]

 Discover the rich breadth of ways in which learners can engage with the SDGs.

 If you made a list of goals to make our world a better place, what would be on it?
 Ending poverty?
 Tackling climate change and environmental degradation?
 Achieving gender equality?
 What would be your priorities and why?

 The Sustainable Development Goals (SDGs) are a set of ambitious and urgent goals and targets aimed at changing our world for the better.
 Packed with practical advice, useful information, cross-curricular activity ideas and inspiring case studies; this guide aims to deepen teachers’ understanding of education about and for the SDGs.

 Climate change isn’t a looming crisis – it’s a destructive force affecting millions of lives right now.
 And the people who have contributed the least to the climate emergency are suffering most.
 These real-life stories from Malawi and activity ideas support learners aged 9 to 14 to learn and think about the human impact of […]